kopterio/vue-auth-cognito/README.md

 {
   username: 'test',
   password: 'Qwerty123!',
+  attributes: {
     email: 'test@test.com',
     name: 'MegaTest',
     phone_number: '+15553334444',
   }
+}
 ```

-You can change `username` to be an email address.
+You can change `username` to be any value, for example, an email address or UUID.
+It's important to know that Amazon Cognito doesn't allow changing username after signing up.

 Usage: